ProhibitedTV/BitRiver-Live/docs/installing-on-ubuntu.md

 The script builds the API binary, writes `$INSTALL_DIR/.env`, configures optional TLS and rate-limiting variables, and registers a `bitriver-live.service` systemd unit.
 Review the generated `.env` file to ensure secrets, database DSNs, and Redis credentials are present before starting traffic.

+Provide `--bootstrap-admin-email` and `--bootstrap-admin-password` to seed the first control-center account automatically.
+The installer runs the `bootstrap-admin` helper after copying the binaries so the JSON datastore or Postgres database already contains an administrator when systemd starts the service.
+Capture the printed credentials and rotate the password immediately after logging in.

 Environment variable equivalents:

 * `INSTALL_DIR`, `DATA_DIR`, `SERVICE_USER`